-Animations showing basic orthodontic techniques that are often used with Invisalign®.
+Animations showing basic orthodontic techniques used with the Invisalign® system.

-This page contains pre and post-treatment simulations showing some of basic orthodontic techniques that dentists use to straighten teeth.
+This page features simple animations that illustrate the use of basic orthodontic techniques to straighten teeth.

-Removable braces are typically considered to be an appropriate treatment choice for closing relatively small tooth gaps.
+Removable braces systems, like Invisalign®, are generally considered to be an appropriate treatment method for closing relatively small tooth gaps.

-Here're some digital smile makeovers that illustrate the types of tooth gaps that Invisalign® might be used to close.
+Here's a digital smile makeover that illustrates the type of tooth gap that Invisalign® might be used to close.

 B) Crowded teeth are sometimes narrowed first, and then realigned.